 (1) The consortium also is often called the MCC.

 (2) Another factor of conflict over the Ainak mine is that there are other strong interests at play.
 CMG/MCC’s initial reluctance to allow the archaeological exploration of the remains of a vast Buddhist monastery at Ainak added ammunition to those in the US who were generally unhappy about the fact that the exploration rights for this core piece of Afghanistan’s mineral wealth went to China, and not to companies from the US (this position has changed meanwhile, possibly partially as it provides an excuse for delays).
 Robert Kaplan, one of the leading neo-con commentators argued in an op-ed for the New York Times in 2009: “The problem is that, while America is sacrificing its blood and treasure, the Chinese will reap the benefits.”
-Particularly engaged was the Alliance for the Restoration of Cultural Heritage (ARCH), a non-profit organisation, with four directors: Zalmay Khalilzad, the US special envoy and later ambassador to the US, his spouse Cheryl Benard, their son Alexander Benard and Eli Sugarman.
+Particularly engaged was the Alliance for the Restoration of Cultural Heritage (ARCH), a non-profit organisation, with four directors: Zalmay Khalilzad, the US special envoy and later US ambassador to Afghanistan, his spouse Cheryl Benard, their son Alexander Benard and Eli Sugarman.
 The latter two even accused the Pentagon’s Task Force on Business and Stability Operations (TFBSO), that helped the Afghan government to get Chinese deals in the mineral and petroleum sectors, of jeopardising US interests in Afghanistan, as it placed these “resources under the effective control of the Chinese government” (on the Foreign Policy website, 4 October 2011, here).
 There was, however, pushback.
 “None of the four ARCH directors has a background in cultural heritage,” the British Guardian commented, but “several have connections to a US energy company interested in Afghan contracts.”
 Khalilzad, Alexander Benard (not on board anymore) and Sugarman were co-founders of Gryphon Partners, a consulting company that advised US firms like Tethys Petroleum in its (failed) bid for an oil field in northern Afghanistan, which, again, a Chinese company won.
 Should the Afghan-Chinese Ainak contract be scrapped and, as Saba said, a new partner come in, it will be interesting to see which companies will bid.

 (3) The Global Witness report speaks about “internal police” recruited by the consortium among the local population (here: p 73).
 AAN received information that an Afghan private security company was hired, the “Afghan Tower Co-operation Company.”